18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer.md

 Full time.

 **Appointment type:**
 This is a term limited appointment with the ability to extend for a total of eight years.

+**Job Family (Series):**
+2210 IT

 **Employee benefits:**
 [Learn more about the benefits we offer.](https://join.tts.gsa.gov/compensation-and-benefits/)